(Updated Oct. 2, 2020)

 The fight for this year's Commander-in-Chief's Trophy begins Oct.
 3 in Colorado Springs, Colo., when the Navy Midshipmen visit the Air Force Falcons (6 p.m.
 Eastern, CBS Sports Network).

-The round-robin competition between the U.S. Military Academy, U.S. Naval Academy, and U.S. Air Force Academy is a rarity in athletics – a three-team competition with its own hardware, and one that includes an Army-Navy rivalry more familiar to many football fans than the CINC competition itself.
-And aside from bragging rights and a big trophy, some academy grads may not be up to speed on the trophy’s history, lineage, or trivia.
+The round-robin competition between the U.S. Military Academy, U.S. Naval Academy, and U.S. Air Force Academy is a rarity in athletics – a three-team competition with its own hardware, and one that includes an Army-Navy rivalry more familiar to many football fans than the tri-service trophy.
+And aside from bragging rights, some academy grads may not be up to speed on the rivalry's history, lineage, or trivia.

 So, let’s fix that.
 Here are some quick facts to show off at your next alumni outing or tailgate:

 1. Off to a late start.
 Air Force, the youngest of the three academies, graduated its first class in 1959.
 That was also the first year the Falcons faced the Black Knights, managing a 13-13 tie on Halloween in New York’s Yankee Stadium.
 Air Force first played Navy the following year (the Mids won, 35-3, in Baltimore), but the trophy wasn’t awarded until 1972, the first season featuring all three rivalry games.

 Midshipmen rush the field after Navy's win over Air Force in Annapolis, Md., on Oct.
 5, 2019.
 (Photo by Nicole Fridling/Icon Sportswire via Getty Images)